 - Add 2 parts broth and 1 part enchilada sauce to the meat mixture, toss and use as desired.

-- If using for tacos and you cannot find any crispy gluten free taco shells try frying your own in 370°F oil for 30 seconds.
+- If using for tacos and you cannot find any crispy gluten free taco shells try frying your own in 370°F oil for 30 seconds using a taco press as illustrated in the photo below.
 (Note, that most store-bought corn tortillas are treated with lime.)

 - If using the pulled pork for enchiladas, stuff the enchiladas with the meat mixture; add a little cheese, if desired; roll and pour the enchilada sauce mixture over the top; top with shredded cheese (Monterey or cheddar), and bake for 25 minutes.